LuciaPerez/PUWI/README.md

     * phpunit-selenium
     * phpunit-story

-    The default location to install these dependencies is */vendor*.
+    The default location to install these dependencies is *PUWI/vendor/*.

-3. Execute the installation script:   `~/puwi/install.bash`
+3. Execute the installation script:   `sudo ~/PUWI/install.bash`

 ### Running tests
 To execute tests from a project using PUWI, execute *puwi* command in your project location.